doublecloud/transfer/examples/airbyte_adapter/README.md

 We support source airbyte [connectors](https://docs.airbyte.com/category/sources)

-This adapter enables integration between [Airbyte](https://docs.airbyte.com/using-airbyte/core-concepts/) and [Transfer](https://github.com/doublecloud/transfer), facilitating the translation of Airbyte's core concepts into Transfer-compatible constructs for streamlined data movement and transformations.
+This adapter enables integration between [Airbyte](https://docs.airbyte.com/using-airbyte/core-concepts/) and [Transfer](https://GitHub.com/doublecloud/transfer), facilitating the translation of Airbyte's core concepts into Transfer-compatible constructs for streamlined data movement and transformations.

-This example showcase how to integrate data from [Github](https://airbyte.com/connectors/github) to Clickhouse via Airbyte Connector.
+This example showcase how to integrate data from [GitHub](https://airbyte.com/connectors/GitHub) to Clickhouse via Airbyte Connector.

 ## Overview

-1. **Github Connector**: An [airbyte](https://docs.airbyte.com/integrations/sources/github) github api connector.
+1. **GitHub Connector**: An [airbyte](https://docs.airbyte.com/integrations/sources/GitHub) GitHub api connector.
     - **PAM**: Personal access token to access to transfer opensource repo

-3. **Transfer CLI**: A Go-based application that load API data from github to Clickhouse.
+3. **Transfer CLI**: A Go-based application that load API data from GitHub to Clickhouse.
     - **DinD**: Airbyte connectors are used through docker, so env must allowed by docker-in-docker, in this case - priviliged container run in docker compose

 4. **Clickhouse**: An open source big data platform for distributed storage and processing.